nilpath/jQuery-Randomizer/README.md

 # Randomizer Plugin

 A jQuery plugin made for pick something from a list at random.
+A demo can be found at [CodePen][http://codepen.io/nilpath/pen/FzEkl].

 ## Getting Started
 Download the [production version][min] or the [development version][max].